Adventure Iceland Circumnavigation

 - Discretionary gratuities to ship's crew (suggest US$15 per passenger, per day)

-- Visas, or inoculations, if required
+- Passport and visas fees, or inoculations, if required

 - Possible fuel surcharges as assessed

 Singles: Free single supplement!
 Singles get their own cabin in categories 3-7 aboard the Ocean Endeavour at no additional cost–subject to availability.

 Multiple expedition savings: Book multiple expeditions with Adventure Canada in a single calendar year aboard the Ocean Endeavour and receive 10% off the total berth cost of Arctic itineraries and 20% off the total berth cost of east coast itineraries!

 30 Under 30: Save 30% on the berth cost of travellers under thirty aboard Ocean Endeavour expeditions!
 Great option for family multi-generational travel!